Before you contact us with your question, please check to see whether we have answered it in the FAQs listed below. Thanks so much!

-Often the best advice about curriculum and homeschooling comes from area families.
-That’s why we recommend joining one of our support groups as soon as you become an MPE member.
+Often the best advice about curriculum and homeschooling comes from area families, who can help you as you become an MPE member.
 You can post a question on our Facebook page or message us privately, if you prefer.

 In the elementary school years, homeschooling families find that most of the important school work (language, math, science, social studies) can be done in the morning, leaving the afternoons for art, music and extracurricular activities.

 Many homeschool enrichment and athletic programs exist locally where your children can learn subjects like PE, music, Spanish, art and computers with other homeschooled students.

 Yes.
 MPE has been offering the Stanford Achievement Test consistently since 1991 in April each year.
 Homeschooling families register for the test by Nov.
 15 of the previous year, so we can obtain the bulk discount rate.
 Registration costs increase after Nov.
 15.

 Tests are administered by certified testers, the only people allowed by the organization to administer them.
 Tests are collected, mailed to the organization, then graded.
 Results are emailed back to the homeschooling families.